RockNHawk/Coevery-Orchard/README.md

-Coevery (ASP.NET MVC CRM/data-centric applications platform)
+Coevery
 =======

+##What is Coevery?

+Coevery is an ASP.NET MVC CRM/data-centric applications platform.

 ## Demo
 http://coeverydemo.novasoftware.cn